drifter1/compiler/README.md

 ## Running the included examples

 Examples are included in the *examples* subdirectory.

 You can compile *example2.c* in the Simple-C language via:

 ```
 ./bin/compiler examples/simple_c_examples/example2.c
 ```

-This will print out parsing debugging information in the terminal console and also create the *symtab_dump.out* and *revisit_dump.out* files.
+This will print out parsing debugging information in the terminal console and also create the *symtab_dump.out* and *revisit_dump.out* debugging files.

 **terminal output:**
 ```